WWE Spoilers: Superstar Drops Huge Pregnancy Bombshell At ‘Monday Night Raw’ Taping

-At Friday’s WWE Monday Night Raw taping in Manchester, England, Lana dropped a huge bombshell by announcing that she’s seven weeks pregnant with Rusev’s child.
+At Friday’s WWE Monday Night Raw advance taping in Manchester, England, Lana dropped a huge bombshell by announcing that she’s seven weeks pregnant with Rusev’s child.

 As documented by WrestlingNews.co, the “Ravishing Russian” took to the mic and shared the big news, but she doesn’t appear to want “The Bulgarian Brute” back anytime soon.
 During the same promo segment, she also revealed how much she’s enjoying her carnal relations with Bobby Lashley.

-Rusev — who Lana accused of being a “sex addict” on a recent episode of Monday Night Raw — walked out afterwards and admitted to his condition, only to be attacked by Lana’s new lover.
-The attending crowd were not amused, however, as the revelations inspired a chorus of boos throughout the arena.
+Rusev — who Lana accused of being a “sex addict” on a recent episode of Monday Night Raw — walked out afterward and admitted to his condition, only to be attacked by Lana’s new lover.
+The attending crowd was not amused, however, as the revelations inspired a chorus of boos throughout the arena.

-The love triangle storyline between Lana, Lashley and Rusev has been divisive.
-For the past several weeks on Monday Night Raw, Lashley and Rusev have shared a series of kisses and skits packed with innuendos.
-According to Lana, she left Rusev for Lashley because he cheated on her, but claims that she’s found true love with the former MMA fighter.
+The love triangle storyline between Lana, Lashley, and Rusev has been divisive.
+For the past several weeks on Monday Night Raw, Lashley and Lana have shared a series of kisses while taking part in skits packed with innuendo.
+According to Lana, she left Rusev for Lashley because he cheated on her, though she also claims that she’s found true love with the former MMA fighter.

 Regardless of the WWE Universe’s negative feelings toward the storyline, the superstars are taking it very seriously.
-As The Inquisitr previously reported, Lana and Lashley have repeatedly appeared in public together to sell the storyline as genuine, which has resulted in Lashley receiving “death threats.”
+As The Inquisitr previously reported, Lana and Lashley have repeatedly appeared in public together to sell the storyline as genuine, which has resulted in the latter receiving “death threats.”

 like & subscribe ⬇️ https://t.co/J0MscIRmLv @LaceyEvansWWE #RavishingLadies pic.twitter.com/4kc2F3AMwX